RZB1414/volleyApp-API/README.md

 ### Match report request body

-`POST /stats/match-report` expects the JSON payload emitted by `PdfReader.js`:
+`POST /stats/match-report` expects the JSON payload emitted by `PdfReader.js`.
+The API rejects duplicates whenever both the `matchDate` and the set of team names (case-insensitive) match a previously stored report.
+The authenticated user becomes the `ownerId` of the created match report, and every response that returns report data includes this field so clients can filter by user:

 - `generatedAt` (ISO string, required)
 - `setColumns` (positive integer, required)